augustomtt/keylogger-daemon/README.md

 __Reading the syslog:__

  - Locate your syslog file.
 Mine is here: `/var/log/syslog`
- - Do a: `grep firstdaemon /var/log/syslog`
+ - Do a: `grep keylogger /var/log/syslog`
  - You may find a line `"Keylogger working correctly"`

 ## How to start the keylogger daemon
-- After compiling the code, run it using `./thisIsNotAKeylogger`
+- After compiling the code, run it using `./keylogger`
 - All your keystrokes will be logged to a .txt file in the same directory.
 - After a specific amount of keystrokes (configurable) an HTTP request will be sent to a local running server.